 The Concept Note integrates the ecosystem-based fisheries management approach through the development of effective national/regional fishery policies on sustainable fisheries and innovative technology for bottom trawl gears and methods including reduction of green-house gas emission from fishing activities.
 Additionally, building partnerships between multiple public and private sectors, e.g. local government/communities, research institutions, net makers, fisheries associations, fish meal industry, fish processors, etc. would be among the approaches to improve and change this production practice into more environmentally positive.
-The project includes resources enhancement activities that aim to rebuild and rehabilitate the seabed habitats as well as shelters of both demersal and pelagic fish in the offshore areas to protect some demersal fish stocks due to loss of seabed habitats affected by the bottom trawl net.
-Cooperation among country partners (regional) and concerned inter-agencies (national) are needed taking into account the offshore demersal fish stocks that have already been depleted.
-The Project shall comprise the following 4 project components:
+The project includes resources enhancement activities that aim to rebuild and rehabilitate the seabed habitats as well as shelters of both demersal and pelagic fish in either offshore or coastal areas to protect and enhance demersal fish stocks due to loss of seabed habitats affected by the bottom trawl net.
+Cooperation among country partners (regional) and concerned inter-agencies (national) are needed taking into account the demersal fish stocks on the continental shelfs that have already depleted.

+The project comprises the following 4 project components: